 I sent my box to Lindsay at Say No To Bacon.
-She lives in Oklahoma so it was my third time sending there.
+She lives in Oklahoma, so it was my third time sending her there.
 Maybe it’s a sign that I need to visit that great state.

-Debbie at Accidentally Delish sent my box all of the way from Arizona.
-Since I was going on vacation, I asked for food that would be great for traveling.
+Debbie at Accidentally Delish sent my box all of the ways from Arizona.
+Since I was on vacation, I asked for food that would be great for traveling.
 She sent me some granola which is one of my favorite foods.
 I also got black bean chips.
 I did not bring those on the trip.
-I have to be in a mood for any type of chip item and then I eat them until I’m no longer craving chips.
+I have to be in the mood for any type of chip item, and then I eat them until I’m no longer craving chips.
 I know I’m random.
 I’m saving them for when I am really craving chips.
 She also sent me bars.
-Those are great not only for the trip down but also for when we are walking around town.
-I stick them in my back pack and away we go.
-I also got some fruit leathers which are great.
-The Wee One really loves them so I can give him one if he’s complaining about being hungry while we are walking around town.
+Those are great not only for the trip down but also for walking around town.
+I stick them in my backpack, and away we go.
+I also got some great fruit leather.
+The Wee One loves them, so I can give him one if he’s complaining about being hungry while we are walking around town.

 I’m notorious for packing way too much food when we travel.
 I attempted not to have too much.
 We have the family snacks and then mine.

 I’m going to talk about what I packed in my travel bag.

 Snacks for Hubby and me (kids won’t touch them): Trail mix (2 types) Pistachio, cashew, and almond snack mix